 Fig.3 combines Fig.1 and Fig.2.
-The white dot of space is not seen, because it is hidden behind the green dot.
-In Fig. 4 the white dot is depicted a bit apart from the green dot to show, that space manifests first and form (photon) follows.
+The white dot of space is not seen, because it is hidden behind the black dot.
+In Fig.4 the white dot is depicted a bit apart from the black dot to show, that space manifests first and form (photon) follows.

 * translated from German www.youtube.com/watch?v=oVEQoUynYHk

 ".. the joke is, that there is nothing in-between.
-In the left the electron disappears and in the right it will appear again, i.e. out of nothing something appears and is sinking back again into nothing.
-It is a lively, genuine creativity, i.e. that it is not a development and not an unfolding, but that it is really something new, which than disappears.
+In the left the electron disappears and in the right it will appear again, that means that out of nothing something appears and is sinking back again into nothing.
+It is a lively, genuine creativity, that means that it is not a development and not an unfolding, but that it is really something new, which than disappears.
 It is like at the beginning of the BIG BANG, it takes place continuously: The world is created new every moment, but with a memory of the world before."

 In his lecture Prof. Dr. Dürr uses the term BIG BANG not to refer to the famous event, which might have happened 13,7 billion years ago, but to point out, that BIG BANGs are happening here and now continuously.
 Therefore it is not the one and same electron moving from A to B. The electron A vanished into nothing, and out of that nothing the electron B arises as totally new electron BIG BANG-like.
 Electron B is therefore totally new, but at the same time it is similar to the electron A, because it has arisen with a memory of the electron before.